 Circa late Victorian Edwardian era.
 The bangle is signed on the inside 14k gold filled.
 It is unbranded.

-The bangle has a split front cartouche with a centre claw set dark blue stone and clear stones in the shape of a flower.
+The bangle has a split front cartouche with a centre claw set dark blue stone which tests as a real sapphire on my presidium gem tester and clear stones (test as crystals) in the shape of a flower.
 Sold as is

 The bangle is in very good condition with no dings or dents, it is a rather odd oval shaped bangle which sets very comfortably on the wrist.
 The old fashioned antique clasp pushes up to open and down to close.
 There is also an attached saftey chain for security.
 Opens and shuts tightly